tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 The two models can be summarized as follows:

-- In the background check process, an attester provides evidence to a relying party, who forwards it to a verifier for appraisal.
+- In the background check model, an attester provides evidence to a relying party, who forwards it to a verifier for appraisal.
 The verifier then computes the attestation result and sends it back to the relying party.
 As the attestation evidence is generated and verified during the TLS